+Position of Please explain

+individual(s)

-Position of individual(s) ease explain committee The Corporate Social Responsibility Committee was established in November 2009 to provide oversight of the Company's attention to issues of social responsibility, including diversity, philanthropy and sustainability and the Company's policies, practices and progress with respect to such issues.
+Board-level The Corporate Social Responsibility Committee was established in November 2009 to provide oversight of the Company's attention to issues of social responsibility, including diversity, philanthropy

+committee and sustainability and the Company's policies, practices and progress with respect to such issues.
 The Committee consists of at least three members of the Board.
-A Chair is to be designed by the Board.
+A Chair is to be designed by the

+Board.